Who to Notify When Someone Dies | 2026 Opal Guide

 To cancel or transfer registration and driver’s license

-The DMV will issue a new title if a surviving spouse, joint owner, or estate representative is taking ownership.
+The DMV will issue a new title if a surviving spouse, joint owner, or estate representative takes ownership.

-Access the DMV’s online guideline for reporting the death of a family member and handling a deceased person’s matters.
+You can access the DMV’s online guidelines for reporting the death of a family member and handling the deceased person’s affairs.

 Internal Revenue Service (IRS)

-To notify to handle taxes and estate filings
+To notify of handling taxes and estate filings

 The IRS must be notified of a person’s death so their final tax return can be filed and any estate or inheritance taxes settled.
-Filing under the deceased’s name incorrectly can result in audits, penalties, or rejected returns.
-Notifying the IRS also protects against fraudulent filings under the decedent’s Social Security number.
+This process protects against fraudulent filings under the decedent’s Social Security number.

-The IRS website offers a guide on how to file final tax returns, sell property, transfer estates, and more.
-Go to irs.gov and search for “Deceased Person” to access this information.
+The IRS website offers a guide on filing final tax returns, selling property, transferring estates, and more.
+To access this information, go to irs.gov and search for “Deceased Person.”

 Veterans Administration (VA) (if applicable)